secretstartups/handbook/content/handbook/engineering/gitlab-repositories.md

 This:

 1. Includes a [`workflow`](https://docs.gitlab.com/ee/ci/yaml/#workflowrules-templates) to create pipelines for MR, `master`, and tags only.
-1. Defines the `gitlab-org` tag to be used by default which corresponds to cost-optimised runners, with no Docker support.
+1. Defines the `gitlab-org` tag to be used by default which corresponds to cost-optimized runners, with no Docker support.
 Jobs that need Docker support would use the `gitlab-org-docker` tag.

 If a job requires the usage of Docker, it needs to be defined only in the context of the specific job with the `gitlab-org-docker` tag: